Top 15 food business ideas to make money

 4. Start a bakery

-This flexibility makes it easier to scale your business at a comfortable pace.
-You can start small and grow as demand increases.
-For example, launching a home-based bakery is a manageable entry into the food industry.
+Start small and only expand your capacity as customer demand increases.
+For example, launching a home-based bakery is a highly manageable entry into the baking business.

 Tips to start